peterczg/postcss-vwtorem/README.md

 # postcss-vw2rem

-A plugin for [PostCSS](https://github.com/ai/postcss) that generates rem units from pixel units.
+A plugin for [PostCSS](https://github.com/ai/postcss) that generates rem units from vw units.

 This project is forked from [postcss-pxtorem](https://github.com/cuth/postcss-pxtorem) under the MIT license.